dm-drogeriemarkt/log-capture/README.md

 ### Updating from Version 3.2.x or lower to Version 3.3.x or higher

-Since the old API has been deprecated in 3.3.0 in preparation for 4.0, existing assertions need to be replaced.
+Since the old API has been deprecated in 3.3.0 in preparation for 4.0, existing assertions should be replaced.
 So for example:

 ```java
 ...